Charlotte's Web

 - What curricula assign Charlotte's Web?

-- Charlotte's Web appears on reading lists for Common Core State Standards (ELA).
+- Charlotte's Web appears on reading lists for Common Core State Standards (ELA), Massachusetts Children's Book Award.
 Each assignment on this site links to its primary-source citation.

 Why this book is on this list